reticence | Experimental

 Marija was born in 1991 in Yerevan, Armenia.
 She is a visual and film artist from Croatia with a current address in Berlin.
 She gained her bachelor’s degree in Library and Information Science at the University of Zadar, Croatia, back in 2014.
 During her studies, she started to do films as a hobby that developed into a passion for a lifetime.
 Today she is actively part of a VJ collective Tensememori, with who she got a lot of experience in live visual performances.

-She was attending to many film/visual workshops, including Cinematography workshop with Fred Kelemen, VJ workshop with A-li-ce at UDK, Film curse at Kinoklub Zagreb, and Film Experiment Workshop at 7 Days of Creation Festival in Pazin, Croatia.
+She has attended many film/visual workshops, including Cinematography workshop with Fred Kelemen, VJ workshop with A-li-ce at UDK, Film curse at Kinoklub Zagreb, and Film Experiment Workshop at 7 Days of Creation Festival in Pazin, Croatia.